openzipkin-contrib/brave-propagation-w3c/README.md

 the same system unless that processor also mutating the corresponding entry in `tracestate`.

 Hence, it is questionable if there's any sense at all using `tracestate`.
-Besides manual coordination, it could be helpful to comform to the broken practice of treating `traceparent` the same as the `b3` header and `tracestate` as arbitrary baggage.
-In other words, we would forward it, but never use it.
-In doing so, it becomes an inefficient implementation of `b3` losing the only technical merit of `tracestate`, which is durability of the position in a trace.
+Besides manual coordination, another way to progress is to conform to the broken practice of treating `traceparent` the same as the `b3` header and `tracestate` as arbitrary baggage.
+In other words, we would not implement the processing model or look for entries.
+We would forward `tracestate`, but never use it.
+That option is an inefficient implementation of `b3`, losing the main merit of `tracestate`: durability of a reliable last position in a trace.

 ## Trace Context format
 See [here](tracecontext/README.md) for instructions on how to use the [Trace Context](https://w3c.github.io/trace-context/) format.